 5. Go “Back to School” Together

-In 2021, many DEI courses and programs are available online for free.
-Your team can take a class together for an afternoon or over the course of several weeks.
+Learn together for an afternoon, or over the course of several weeks.
 Rather than making this activity a mandatory training, the idea is to spark curiosity and share knowledge for those who want to learn.

 6. Research the Indigenous Land You’re On

-Did you know that you can search your address at native-land.ca and see which Indigenous lands you’re on?
+Did you know you can search your address at native-land.ca to see which Indigenous lands you’re on?
 For example, Unexpected Virtual Tours is located on traditional territory of the Muscogee/Creek Nation.

 With your team, research the history of the land on which your company is located.
 For teams that are scattered in different areas, each team member can research the land they are on.
 Then, share your findings and reflections during a conversation based video call.
 This is a culturally sensitive way to talk about important history that is rarely discussed.